-The books from the TIME For Kids Nonfiction Readers program provide quality, high-interest, easy-to-read content.
+The books from the TIME For Kids Nonfiction Readers program provide quality, high-interest and low-readability content.
 As such, they can be added to classroom libraries for use as independent reading selections.

 The program offers an extensive menu of instructional options that allows teachers to readily integrate the program into their guided reading/balanced literacy model.
-Throughout the lessons, students will use different modalities.
+Throughout the lessons, the students will use different modalities.
 They will participate in reading, chanting, and doing physical movements.
 This encourages students to be active learners who are engaged in what they are doing and who retain what they have learned.

-Lesson 14: Animal Eyes
+Lesson 14: Ojos de animales